-The L60 can be ordered with one or two CT/VT modules.
-With one module, the L60 will support complete phase comparison functionality as well as backup current functions.
-Only one three-phase CT input is available for line currents with one CT/VT module.
+The L60 is ordered with two CT/VT modules.
 If two breakers are involved in an application, the current must be summed externally.
-With two CT/VT modules, the L60 allows the connection of two breaker CTs directly to the relay, processing the currents individually for some functions and summing them for other functions by employing the 'sources' mechanism.
+With two CT/VT modules, the L60 allows the connection of two breaker CTs directly to the relay, processing the currents individually for some functions and summing them for other functions by employing the sources mechanism.
 Two CT/VT modules are generally required on systems with breaker-and-a-half or ring bus configurations.

 In these applications, each of the two three-phase sets of individual phase currents (one associated with each breaker) can be used as an input to a breaker failure element.
 The sum of both breaker phase currents and 3I\0 residual currents may be required for the circuit relaying and metering functions.
 Two separate synchrocheck elements can be programmed to check synchronization between two different buses VT and the line VT.
 These requirements can be satisfied with a single L60, equipped with sufficient CT and VT input channels, by selecting proper parameter to measure.
 A mechanism is provided to specify the AC parameter (or group of parameters) used as the input to protection/control comparators and some metering elements.
 Selection of the measured parameter(s) is partially performed by the design of a measuring element or protection/control comparator by identifying the measured parameter type (fundamental frequency phasor, harmonic phasor, symmetrical component, total waveform RMS magnitude, phase-phase or phase-ground voltage, etc.).
 The user completes the process by selecting the instrument transformer input channels to use and some parameters calculated from these channels.
 The input parameters available include the summation of currents from multiple input channels.
 For the summed currents of phase, 3I\0, and ground current, current from CTs with different ratios are adjusted to a single ratio before summation.
 A mechanism called a "Source" configures the routing of CT and VT input channels to measurement sub-systems.